-Barrio Chino, or the Chinatown Buenos Aires, may feel miniature in comparison to her sisters in New York, San Francisco or London, but it still has quite a bit to offer.
+Barrio Chino, or the Chinatown Buenos Aires, may feel miniature in comparison to her sisters in New York, San Francisco, or London, but it still has quite a bit to offer.

 It only occupies about four blocks of Arribeños and branches off this main artery in each direction for a block or two.

-History of Barrio Chino
+History of Buenos AIres’ Barrio Chino

 The arch (seen above) was installed in 2009 after being shipped in pieces directly from China as a gift from the Chinese government.
 Many didn’t initially support the new addition to the neighborhood.

-There are actually still ongoing formal complaints from two local government agencies regarding the arch and neighbors complained about “not being consulted."
-Some still complain despite the area's rising home values.
+There are actually still ongoing formal complaints from two local government agencies regarding the arch and neighbors complained about “not being consulted.”

 While some appreciate the arch as a sign of acceptance in their new home, many (especially the Taiwanese majority) aren’t as comfortable with the presence of a gift from the People’s Republic of China in their new Argentine home.

 Where to shop in Chinatown Buenos AIres

 The shops in Chinatown in Buenos Aires are open from around 9 am to 9 pm.
 The supermarkets here offer a much wider variety of options than your average Argentine grocery store.

 My husband goes for the fresh fish that’s cheaper and fresher than the chain stores.
 I go for cheaper grains, imports (almond butter!) and to try new things.

 I do most of my shopping at Casa China at Arribeños 2173.
 Casa China was one of the first supermarkets in the neighborhood.
 You can purchase quinoa, legumes and the like in bulk (seen below) for a very reasonable price.

 Tina & Co

 Tina & Co, at Mendoza 1678, has everything.
 It has many of the same things that Casa China offers, but it’s a little more expensive.

 Whether you’re looking for a very specific brand of tea or a soda you liked that time you were in Brazil, you’ll probably find it here.

 Buenos Aires Chinatown Street Food

 Restaurants open from noon and stay open late into the night.
 Street food is very popular and most restaurants have counters facing the street for those eating on the go.

 How to Get to Barrio chino

-TRAIN | The train station, Belgrano C, just across the street from the arch belongs to the Tigre train line that departs from the Retiro train station.
+- Train | The train station, Belgrano C, just across the street from the arch belongs to the Tigre train line that departs from the Retiro train station.
 If you’re coming from downtown (near San Telmo, Plaza de Mayo or Retiro), this the quickest option for you.

-SUBTE | Take Line D to the Juramento stop, you’ll come above ground at the intersection of Juramento & Cabildo.
-From here it’s about a six block walk down Juramento.
+- Subte | Take Line D to the Juramento stop, you’ll come above ground at the intersection of Juramento & Cabildo.
+From here it’s about a six-block walk down Juramento.
 And it’s a beautiful walk, enjoy it!

-BUS | There’s a lot of colectivos that can bring you to Barrio Chino.
+- Bus | There’s a lot of colectivos that can bring you to Barrio Chino.
 If you prefer to take the bus I recommend mapping your route out on the city government’s online map (or download the app version, Como Llego, to your phone).

 Chinatown, Buenos Aires Map